 Closer to the main uni campus, you’ll find the yacht clubs and beaches of Sandy Bay along with a range of international grocers and restaurants.

-A short bicycle or ferry ride out of town is the quirky Museum of New Art and a little farther afield, a big favourite with students, Bonorong Wildlife Sanctuary where you can see Tasmanian devils and other rescued wildlife up close.
+A short bicycle or ferry ride out of town is the quirky Museum of Old and New Art and a little farther afield, a big favourite with students, Bonorong Wildlife Sanctuary where you can see Tasmanian devils and other rescued wildlife up close.

 Whatever your scene, you’ll find something to please.